 The tube dominance test apparatus typically consists of a clear tube, with a diameter slightly larger than the animal being tested, that is placed in the cage of the animal.
 The animal is placed at one end of the tube, and a second animal is placed at the opposite end of the tube.
 The behavior of the animals is observed and recorded, and the amount of time each animal spends in the tube is used to determine which animal is dominant.

 The tube dominance test is widely used in neuroscience research to study the effects of drugs, chemicals, or other manipulations on social behavior and dominance in animals.
 It is a simple, non-invasive, and inexpensive way to assess dominance relationships in animal populations.

-Our apparatus includes easy to use clear doors to allow start and stop of testing.
-Sizing available for mice and rats please inquire for custom sizing.
+Our apparatus includes easy-to-use clear doors to allow the start and stop of testing.
+Sizing is available for mice and rats please inquire about custom sizing.

 Price & Dimensions

 - Entry to Door: 13cm.

 - Entry to Door: 20cm.

 The tube dominance model is an extensively used task to measure social hierarchy and social dominance in rodents.

 Social hierarchy is actively regulated by the Prefrontal cortex (PFC) region of the brain.